-Michelle Gomez is a CBC Reporter in Vancouver.
+Michelle Gomez is a writer and reporter at CBC Vancouver.
 You can contact her at firstname.lastname@example.org.

 Latest from Michelle Gomez

 Street artist who froze to death memorialized in retrospective exhibit